Mitsubishi Heat Pump Controller

 Credits & Open Source

 The ESPHome integration is powered by echavet's MitsubishiCN105ESPHome project.
-The HomeKit-compatible firmware is developed by Serin Labs (source), built on Espressif's esp-homekit-sdk.
+The HomeKit-compatible firmware (source) is built on Espressif's esp-homekit-sdk.

 This project also builds on foundational work by SwiCago and geoffdavis.